Early Registration ENDS in:

 Lit Mags Published

-Click for a partial list of Journals my students have published with after taking the Lit Mag love course...
+Click for a partial list of journals that published writers after they completed the Lit Mag Love course...

 50 Word Stories